inspr/core-legacy/examples/mbtest/README.md

 **To check if the test worked properly, the demo should print a number that represents a counter for the messages sent (each message adds +1 to the counter).**

 ## How to run it:
-To run this demo, it must be assured that Kafka is installed in the cluester.
+To run this demo, it must be assured that Kafka is installed in the cluster.
 Then, Kafka must be installed in Insprd so Channels can use the Kafka Broker:
 ```
 insprctl cluster config kafka yamls/kafka.yaml
 ```